inno-devops-labs/F23-intro-course-labs/lab1/DevOps_Practices.md

 9. Automated Testing: Automating the testing process to ensure software quality and reduce manual effort.
 Example tools: Selenium, JUnit.

 10. Collaboration and Communication: Encouraging cross-functional teams to work together effectively.
 Example tools: Slack, Microsoft Teams.

-These are just brief summaries, and each principle and practice has its own nuances and broader concepts to explore.